Mister-Ky/Snake/README.md

 (it depends on how you compile the program, but the above says about Snake.exe from a repository that has already been built)

-Snake.exe he is in version 1.0 and code (main.cpp) in 1.1
+Snake.exe he is in version 1.1

 ## instead of Snake.exe you can also write just snake
 ## the application and the window have an icon